flame-engine/flame/CONTRIBUTING.md

 ## Open an issue and fork the repository

-- If it is a bigger change or a new feature, first of all [file a bug or feature report][GitHub issues], so that we can discuss what direction to follow.
+- If it is a bigger change or a new feature, first of all [file a bug or feature report][GitHub issue], so that we can discuss what direction to follow.
 - [Fork the project][fork guide] on GitHub.
 - Clone the forked repository to your local development machine (e.g. `git clone git@github.com:<YOUR_GITHUB_USER>/flame.git`).